1. THEY MAINTAIN BODY COMPOSITION

 The kidneys excrete waste products of metabolism such as urea, toxins and many drugs.

 The kidneys secrete a hormone called erythropoietin which allows red blood cells in bone marrow to mature.
 This prevents anemia and maintains a normal hemoglobin level.

 - Healthy kidneys produce essential vitamin D which promotes strong bones, good blood pressure & sugar levels, immune system regulation and a healthy thyroid.
 Recent studies have proven that it also helps to prevent lung, breast and colon cancer.

 - The kidneys produce an enzyme called renin which is important in regulation of blood pressure.
-It does this by stimulating your adrenal gland to produce a hormone called Aldosterone.
+Renin then stimulates your adrenal gland to produce a hormone called Aldosterone.